-- Former congressman representing the 11th District of New York
+- Congressman who represented the 11th District of New York

 - Former member of the Progressive Caucus and the Congressional Black Caucus